nickmorales/imagebreed_dockerfile/README.md

 For a quick tutorial of pieces of the aerial image phenotyping system, go to the [Phenome Force Workshop](https://www.youtube.com/watch?v=yLLaF7sS2Qs).

+Please note that post-V1 releases (e.g. V2, V3) of ImageBreed are not equivalent to Breedbase and should be regarded as independent systems.

 ### Prerequisites

 - You need Docker and docker-compose installed on a machine with at least 8GB RAM and 50GB of disk.